 SPONSORSHIP – To participate you are required to raise a minimum sponsorship of £1000 for The Waterberg Trust.
 As a registered UK charity, Gift Aid can then be added.
 While we encourage riders to find sponsorship on Justgiving.com some of us are raising the donation of £1,000 in other ways such as hosting a sale or asking for donations instead of birthday gifts.

 Since we plan to visit a number of the projects being supported by The Waterberg Trust you will get the chance to meet local people we are helping.

 Do I need a visa?
 Check your passport is valid for at least six months after your return date and has at least 3 blank pages.
 Visas are not needed for those with British passports.

 What vaccinations do I need?
-We recommend tetanus.
+We recommend tetanus, polio and typhoid.
 The area is classified Malaria free.